-Then, someone in the Ubuntu Server team will review your changes and follow up in the pull request.
+Then, a cloud-init committer will review your changes and follow up in the pull request.
 Look at the Code Review Process doc to understand the following steps.

-Feel free to ping and/or join #cloud-init on freenode irc if you have any questions.
+Feel free to ping and/or join #cloud-init on Libera irc if you have any questions.

-1.14.3 Design
+1.16.3 Design